Brightspace-support

 Select the default survey to be edited and click on 'Edit' or on the name of the Survey.

-- And at Reports Setup you can generate one or more reports.
+3. And at Reports Setup you can generate one or more reports.
 Click on this article for more information about this.

 The text between curly brackets {text} is a so-called 'Replace String'.
 These are functions that are automatically completed with the corresponding values.
-In the example above, the name of the course in question is entered here.
+In the example above, the name of the course in question is filled in here.
 We also use this functionality when sending automated invitations and reminders, such as to personalize the message with the first name of the student receiving the email.
 Click here to go to 'Setting up automatic invitation and reminder (email to students) for the standard surveys'

 The Restrictions are set to 'Hide from users' by default.
 Under 'Availability' you can enter a start and end date (= the period in which the student completes the survey):